John321Blacksmith/django_menu/README.md

 pip install -r requirements.txt
 ```

-2) Then create a blank pythonic file and name it, say, **secrs.py** where you should store your Django SECRET KEY, your admin-password and username;
+2) After having cloned this repository, create a blank pythonic file and name it, say, **secrs.py** where you should store your Django SECRET KEY, your admin-password and username;

 3) In settings.py, if you are up to, besides your SECRET KEY, you can retrieve all the private data and locate it in the **secrs.py**, so you can further import this file to **settings.py** and substantiate all the retrived data by just the imported variables.
 Note that the file with your credentials should be located in the *same* directory as the **settings.py** file is.
 Otherwise, you will have to change a system path in a working program.
-You can assign everything to your SECRET KEY, it should work;
+You can generate a secret key and assign it to SECRET KEY, it should work;

 4) Assuming you've got the latest version of Django and everything based on the requirements.txt is ready to use, issue the command below in order to get your DataBase done;
 ```